 Driver analysis, which is also known as key driver analysis, importance analysis, and relative importance analysis, quantifies the importance of a series of predictor variables in predicting an outcome variable.
 Each of the predictors is commonly referred to as a driver.
 It is used to answer questions such as:

-- What is the best way to improve preference for a brand?
+- What is the best way to improve the preference for a brand?

 - Should a firm concentrate on reducing the price or improving quality?

 - Should a brand focus on being positioned as being cool, or competent?

 The key output from driver analysis is a measure of the relative importance of each of the predictor variables in predicting the outcome variable.
 These importance scores are also known as importance weights.
 Typically, they will either add up to 100% or the R-squared statistic.

 Data required for driver analysis

 Driver analysis is usually performed using data from surveys, where data has been collected for one or multiple brands.
 For each of the brands included in the survey, there is typically an overall rating of performance, as well as ratings on performance on various aspects of that overall performance (i.e., the drivers of overall performance).